cahana/loc-projections-with-amortized-mortgage/README.md

 Input
 * Interest rate(s), use comma delimited list if using more than 1 rate
-* Balance of the Line of Credit
+* Outstanding Balance of the Line of Credit
+* Floor amount dictating when to make a lump sum payment to HELOC and mortgage
+* Amount of lump sump payment
 * Month to start the calculation
 * Year to start the calculation
 * Location of Expense/Income file